Skip to main content

 ) -> void

-Almost similar to the original browser API, apart from the fact that you don't need to pass the success callback.
-On success, the location would automatically be stored at appsmith.geolocation.currentPosition.coords.
-If onSuccessCallback is passed, it would be called with the location information received.
+Similar to the original browser API, the getCurrentPosition function retrieves the current user's location.
+However, unlike the original browser API, you don't need to pass a success callback function.
+On success, the location information is automatically stored at appsmith.geolocation.currentPosition.coords.
+If you provide an onSuccessCallback function, it is called with the received location information as a parameter.

 Signature: